pelgraine/Meck/README.md

 | Enter | Reveal cell |
 | F | Toggle flag on cell |
 | Q | Quit to games menu |

+On the T-Deck Max the board is larger, with a 15x20 grid and 50 mines.

 ### Private Channels (v1.11+)